 You don’t have roll over, pay the citation and be done.
 Over-eager traffic enforcement intermingles with errors every day.
 Always be ready to fight back.
 The odds are in your favor when you work with NY Traffic Firm.

 5 Star22 Reviews

 Because it can be difficult to prove whether a lane change was a safe one or not, many motorists can successfully fight allegations that they changed lanes in an unsafe way.
 If you have been accused of violating New York’s laws on safe lane changing, you should contact an experienced New York traffic ticket attorney to find out what your options are for trying to fight the claim that you broke the rules of the road.

 NY Traffic Firm has helped many motorists to successfully avoid points and other penalties associated with unsafe lane changes.
 Our legal team can assist you in determining if you have any defenses to raise or if you can introduce doubt about whether you violated the rules.

 We can also help you to negotiate a plea deal to try to reduce charges.
-Give us a call to find out more about how Daniel Kron, Esq can help you.
+Give us a call to find out more about how Simon Kabzan, Esq can help you.

 Know more about Traffic Violations

 Traffic infringements happen to everyone — and can occur anytime.
 No one is immune to ever-changing traffic laws.

 NYS Vehicle and Traffic Law (VTL) Codes